CourtneyCole123/Citibike/README.md

 [insert link to Tableau Public here]

 - Dashboards are used

 - A map is used

 - Visualizations on the same page are clearly related to one another

 - The story is informative and easy to navigate

-Analysis
+<h3>4.
+Analysis</h3>

+<pre>Full Analysis:</pre>

-Analysis is written in a markdown file or included in the Tableau Public workbook (5 points) Analysis describes the dashboards and any interesting data discoveries contained within them (5 points) Analysis on the chosen city official requested map detailing any noticeable trends (5 points) The written analysis references specific visualizations and interactive features (5 points) The document is written in a manner that a non-technical reader could understand (5 points)# Citibike
+- Analysis is written in a markdown file

+- Analysis describes the dashboards and any interesting data discoveries contained within them

+- Analysis on the chosen city official requested map detailing any noticeable trends

+- The written analysis references specific visualizations and interactive features

+- The document is written in a manner that a non-technical reader could understand